skamens-fordham/cisc5595-assignment3-template/README.md

 Add the following new attributes to your Process class:

 * `priority` - an integer value representing the scheduling priority of the process, where 0 repesents the highest priority.
-Assume that the default "standard-user" priority is 100.
 * `cpu_needed` - the number of cpu cycles the process needs to run over its entire lifetime
 * `cpu_used` - the number of cpu cycles that have actually executed for the process.
 This will be an internal attribute of the object.

+### Add a `run()` method

+The `run()` method will execute that process for a specific number of CPU cycles.

+### Update Process Input and Output

+Handle additional attributes when retrieving Process objects and also when printing them out.

-Update your `Process` class as follows:
+Update your `Process` class as indicated by the TODO: entries in the `process.h/process.cpp` or `process.py` files.
-* Update your constructor so you can specify the new attributes at object creation time
-* Add appropriate set and get methods for these attributes
-* Update the to_json and from_json methods to take the new attributes into account
-* Update your print methods to display them

-### Add `run` method

-Add a new method to your Process class called `run`.
-Its function signature should be as follows:

-`int run(int numCycles)`

-The `run` method should behave as follows:

-* The `numCycles` parameter indicates how many CPU cycles the process is allowed to use
-* Calculate how many CPU cycles the process will actually use
-* Update the `cpu_used` member to indicate how many cycles have been used overall
-* Return the actual number of cycles used (which could be less than the value of the `numCycles` parameter)

-### Add tests
-Add new tests in `process_test.cpp` to verify the new code.

 # CPU Scheduler Classes

 You will implement two different scheduling algorithms for this assignment, based on the instructions below.

+Each of your algorithms will implement the following three functions:
+* `addProcess` will take a process object and store the process ID and other information in a data structure local to the scheduling object.
+* `removeProcess` will remove a process from the scheduler
+* `nextProcess` will determine the next process that should run and return its process ID

+You will implement a *First-Come, First-Served* and a *Priority Round Robin* scheduler.

+The scheduling classes are implemented slightly differently between C++ and Python, as noted below.

+## C++

-## Base Class
+### Base Class

-The starter files contain a file `cpu_scheduler_base.h` which defines an [Abstract Base Class](https://www.tutorialspoint.com/cplusplus/cpp_interfaces.htm) for our schedulers.
-This base class requires that any class derived from it must implement the following two methods:
+For C++, the starter files include the file `cpu_scheduler_base.h`, which defines an [Abstract Base Class](https://www.tutorialspoint.com/cplusplus/cpp_interfaces.htm) for our schedulers.
+This base class requires that any class derived from it must implement the following methods:
 * `virtual bool addProcess(Process& process)`
 * `virtual bool removeProcess(Process& process)`
 * `virtual Process& nextProcess()`

-See the comments in `cpu_scheduler_base.h` for details on the class's expected behavior.

-## First Come, First-Served Scheduler
+### First Come, First-Served Scheduler

-There will be a starter header file in your directory called `cpu_scheduler_fcfs.h` which will contain the declaration of your First-Come, First-Served scheduler class.
-Add a new file `cpu_scheduler_fcfs.cpp` to contain your implementation of this class.
-Add the new file to your repository using `git add`, and update your Makefile to build it.
+There are starter files in your directory called `cpu_scheduler_fcfs.h` and `cpu_scheduler_fcfs.cpp`.
+These files will contain the declaration and implementation of your first-come, first-served scheduling class.

-Based on the instructions in the header file, implement this scheduler class in these files.
+Based on the instructions in these files, implement this scheduler class.

-## Priority round-robin scheduler
+### Priority round-robin scheduler

-There will be a starter header file in your directory called `cpu_scheduler_priority_rr.h` which will contain the declaration of your Priority Round-Robin scheduler class.
-Add a new file `cpu_scheduler_priority_rr.cpp` to contain your implementation of this class.
-Add the new file to your repository using `git add`, and update your Makefile to build it.
+There are starter files in your directory called `cpu_scheduler_priority_rr.h` and `cpu_scheduler_priority_rr.cpp`.
+These files will contain the declaration and implementation of your Priority Round Robin scheduling class.

+Based on the instructions in these files, implement this scheduler class.

+## Python

+### First Come, First-Served Scheduler

-Based on the instructions in the header file, implement this scheduler class in these files.
+There is starter file in your directory called `cpu_scheduler_fcfs.py` which contains the skeleton of your First-Come, First-Served scheduler class.
+Based on the instructions in this file, implement this scheduler class.

+### Priority round-robin scheduler

+There is a starter file in your directory called `cpu_scheduler_priority_rr.py` which contains the skeleton of your Priority Round-Robin scheduler class.
+Based on the instructions in this file, implement the class.

+# Input File

+The input file format for this assignment is slightly different than it was for assignment 2.
+As with assignment 2, there is a JSON schema file (`assignment3-input-schema.json`) that can help you with editing.

+Here are the contents of the input file for assignment 3:
+## Options
+The `options` object for this assignment is the same as for the previous one; it contains a `table_size` element that determines the size of the process table.
+The only consideration here is that you should make sure the `table_size` is large enough to hold all of the processes in the next section.
+## Processes
+Instead of an `actions` section, this version contains a `processes` section, which enumerates all of the processes that will be run using your scheduler.
+For this assignment, each `process` within the `processes` section contains `priority` and `cpu_needed` values, in addition to the `process_name`.
+## Schedule
+Finally, the input file contains a `schedule` section, which gives the details of what scheduling parameters should be used for a particular run.

+The `schedule` object contains the following entries:
+* `scheduling_algorithm` - determins which algorithm should be used.
+Valid ales are `fcfs` or  `priority_round_robin`
+* `scheduling_quantum` - the number of CPU cycles that a process can run at each scheduling iteration.
+This defaults to 1.

-# run_processes
+# execute

-`run_processes` is the main program that you will use to exercise your scheduling algorithms.
-The program will take the desired scheduling algorithm as a command line argument along with a set of json files defining the processes that should be run.
+The `execute` main program (either `execute.cpp` or `execute.py`) is the main program that you will use to exercise your scheduling algorithms.

+Your program will:
+* Read the table_size from the input and initialze the ProcessTable object
-It will simulate running all of the processes from the input files.
+* Read the scheduling options from the input and initialize the scheduling object
+* Read the list of proceses from the input and add them to the process table and the scheduler
+* Simulate the execution of the processes until all processes are complete.

-Follow the comments in `run_processes.cpp` to implement and test this program
+Follow the comments in `execute.cpp` or `execute.py` to implement and test this program.